-a) 'Small Account' means a savings account opened in terms of sub-rule (5) of rule 9 of the PML Rules, 2005 in a Banking company where-
+a) 'Small Account' means a savings account in a Banking company where-

 (i) the aggregate of all credits in a financial year does not exceed rupees one lakh;

 (ii) the aggregate of all withdrawals and transfers in a month does not exceed rupees ten thousand; and b) Officially Valid Documents a.
 'Officially Valid Document' as contained in clause (d) of Rule 2(1)of the PML Rules includes job card issued by NREGA (National Rural Employment Guarantee Act) duly signed by an officer of the State Government and the letters issued by the Unique Identification Authority of India containing details of name, address and Aadhaar number.